📝 Bar, drinks & cocktails · ⏱️ 4 min read

 The main drink categories

-Divide your drinks into these categories for a clear overview:
+Split your drinks into these categories for maximum clarity:

 Gather the right figures

-For a reliable overview, you need this data from your POS system:
+You'll need this data from your POS system for accurate tracking:

-• Sales per drink category (excl.
-21% VAT for alcohol, 9% for non-alcoholic)
+• Sales per drink category (excluding 21% VAT for alcohol, 9% for non-alcoholic)

 • Opening and closing inventory per category